 Data-enabled high-touch/high-impact engagement with members

-Our member advocates field all sorts of questions from members, often for common issues like a lost identification card, or the location of a local network pharmacy.
-OptumRx has leveraged ongoing advances in predictive analytic technology to drive an extremely personalized experience for every member who calls.
-We call this Next Best Action.
+OptumRx® member advocates field all sorts of questions from members, often for common issues like a lost identification card or the location of a local network pharmacy.
+Using an approach called Next Best Action, OptumRx leverages ongoing advances in predictive analytic technology to drive a personalized experience for every member who calls.
+See how it works:

-In this example, we use our synchronized data to simplify and streamline one of the most common doctor-patient encounters: writing a prescription.
+Another tool makes use of synchronized data to simplify and streamline one of the most common doctor-patient encounters: writing a prescription.

 Increasingly, doctors are treating patients who could benefit from one of today’s advanced medicines.
 But these prescribing decisions are not always simple: